CoMeT4MatSci/cgf/trainings/README.md

             'Hamiltonian_MaxAngularMomentum_C': 'p',
             'Hamiltonian_MaxAngularMomentum_N': 'p',
             'Hamiltonian_MaxAngularMomentum_H': 's',
+            'Hamiltonian_Filling_': 'Fermi',
+            'Hamiltonian_Filling_Temperature [K]': '100',
             }

+In case calculations with the AIREBO Force Field were performed, the following pair_stlye were used:

+pair_style          airebo 3.0 1 1
+pair_coeff          * * CH.airebo C H

-Relaxation was performed with the SciPyFminBFGS algorithm with fmax=0.01 (see ASE documentation for details).
+All relaxation was performed with the SciPyFminBFGS algorithm with fmax=0.01 (see ASE documentation for details).

-Additionally, a Stone-Wales defect of COF-5 was relaxed (with the same settings) based on a 3x3 system of the relaxed unit-cell of COF-5 from the previous calc.
-This is used to compare the performance of the trained model.
+The resulting fitted parameters are saved in 'training_model.json'.